SimpleHomelab/Deployrr-Docs/documents/homepage/content.md

 - DNS must be managed through Cloudflare (domain can be registered anywhere)
 - RPM-based distributions not supported
 - Not compatible with NAS systems (Synology, QNAP) currently

+## Contributing
+We welcome contributions to improve this documentation!
+The documentation source is available on [GitHub](https://github.com/SimpleHomelab/Deployrr-Docs).
+Here's how you can help:

+### Ways to Contribute
+- Fix typos or clarify existing content
+- Add new guides or examples
+- Improve documentation structure
+- Report documentation issues
+- Suggest new topics

+### How to Contribute
+1. Fork the repository on GitHub
+2. Create a new branch for your changes
+3. Make your improvements
+4. Submit a pull request with a clear description of your changes

+For substantial changes, please open an issue first to discuss what you would like to change.
+This helps ensure your time is well spent and your contribution aligns with the documentation's goals.